Following is an update on my search for the perfect recipe organizer…

 While the app for Google Docs isn’t “fancy” like many professional recipe apps, it’s FREE and it’s a cinch to use.
 You can access all of your data that you’ve stored in Google Docs on your cell phone via Google’s mobile app.

 In the end, all of the professional recipe organizers are nice, but I don’t need to choose ingredients from a database, create shopping lists, and use fancy category names.
 Nor do I need any more recipes for “free” — the few hundred that are my own personal favorites right now are plenty.
-And any time I want to add another one, it’s a cinch to do so!
+And any time I want to add another one, it’s a cinch to do this in my Google Docs recipes!

 Google Docs: More Than Just For Recipes